BokChoyWarrior/flaskr/README.md

     - Windows: `python -m venv venv`
     - Linux: `python3 -m venv venv`

 3. Clone the project with `git clone https://github.com/BokChoyWarrior/flaskr`.
-In windows you'll need to run this from git bash terminal
+In windows you'll need to run this from git bash terminal **Make sure you clone into the directory you made in step 1!**

 4. Activate the virtual environment:
     - Windows: `venv\Scripts\activate.bat`